-During the rainy season, i.e. three months,
+During the rainy season, lasting three months approximately

-approximately July, august, September (depending on lunar months),
+from July to September (depending on lunar months),

 during rainy season to avoid killing insects or growing seeds.
-It is a period

-to go out during the day
+to teach new monks.
+They are allowed to go out during the day but they

-but they must sleep in the same temple every night during three months.
+must sleep in the same temple every night during three months.

-Still many Thai men become monks before the rain retreat as it offers a three months time to study the Dharma (ธรรม - Buddha teachings).
+the rain retreat as it offers a three months time to study the

-A few days before "WAN KHAO PHANSA",
+A few days before "WAN KHAO PHANSA" event,

 Thai people buy big candles.
 These candles should by pair.
 One for the